urcodesogreat/GNetDet-Pytorch/README.md

 ### GNetDet Training Procedure

 GNetDet is a simple one stage object detection network, like YOLO, with slightly changes on the architecture where only a few 3x3 convolution layers, ReLU and max-pooling layers are used.
-The network topology itself could be seen as a VGG16 variant which is a linear network that could be totally loaded onto the chip **GIT 5801** and perform real time object detection inference with at most 256 difference classes.
+The network topology itself could be seen as a VGG16 variant which is a linear network that could be loaded, after fully quantized, onto the chip **GIT 5801** and perform real time object detection inference with support of at most 256 difference classes.

-To train GNetDet, one must strictly follow the following four steps training procedure before converting to a chip model.
+To train GNetDet, one must strictly follow the following four steps training procedure before converting to a real chip model.

 **Step 1: Training a FP32 model**

 A decent FP32 model is training on this step.
 You can modify any hyperparameters on training-phase as described in `config.py`.
-There are many of them which you may frequently changed across different difference datasets:
+There are many of them which you may frequently changed across different datasets:

 - learning_rate
 - batch_size